Written by Steve Hudgik

 The Arc Flash Program document should be available for anyone to read at any time.
 Regularly scheduled retraining, which includes reviewing the requirements of your Arc Flash Program, should be conducted as needed.
 For example, a review of your Arc Flash Program might be appropriate just before the start of a major maintenance outage.

 Labeling is a key component of an Arc Flash Program.
 The NFPA 70E requires labels and that certain information must be on your arc flash labels.
 However, it does not specify label design.
 With a DuraLabel printer you can make arc flash labels that meet whatever design requirement you have.
 Call 1-888-326-9244 to get information about DuraLabel printers.
-Ask for some free sample labels and ask about DuraLabel Arc Flash Labeling Kits.

 The information presented in this document was obtained from sources that we deem reliable; Graphic Products does not guarantee accuracy or completeness.
 Graphic Products, Inc. makes no representations or warranties of any kind, express or implied.
 Users of this document should consult municipal, state, and federal code and/or verify all information with the appropriate regulatory agency.